Zinc

 Since zinc and your skin share an epic love story, it’s likely your skin will show the signs if you become zinc deficient.
 Skin rashes are a common symptom of zinc deficiency.
 They may look a bit like eczema at first and are often found around the hands or mouth [8].

 A key sign they come from a zinc deficiency is that they aren’t improving with moisturisers or lotions.
-They also won’t respond to steroid creams that may have been prescribed.
+They also won’t respond to steroid creams that may have been recommended by a doctor.

 What foods are highest in zinc?